jasonsjones/jasonsjones.github.io/_drafts/draft-post.md

 $ git init --bare
 {% endhighlight %}

-`--bare` creates a bare repository, which will have none of the source files, only theSite version control.
+`--bare` creates a bare repository, which will not include any of the source files; it will only contain _theSite_ git version control tree.

 When the repository is created with `git init --bare`, several directories and files are created, one which is the `hooks` directory.
 This directory contains some sample files for possible actions that you can hook and perform user-defined custom actions.

+According to the git documentation, hooks are little scripts that you can use to trigger action at certain points.

-There are three possible server hooks: _'pre-receive'_, _'post-receive'_, and _'update'_
+There are three possible server hooks: _'pre-receive'_, _'post-receive'_, and _'post-update'_

+For this task, we will focus on the _post-receive_ hook.
+From the git man page, this hook is invoked on the remote repository when a `git push` is done on a local repository.
+It executes on the remote repository once after all the refs have been updated.

+So fire up your favorite text editor and create a file called _post-receive_ with the following
+contents:

+{% highlight bash %}
+#!/bin/bash
+git --work-tree=$HOME/projects/mean-sandbox --git-dir=$HOME/projects/meansandbox.git checkout -f
+{% endhighlight %}

+Basically, this script tells the `--work-tree` directory to update the source files located within with the changes that was just pushed to the `--git-dir` repository.
+This ensures the source directory that is serving the production code is in sync with the git repository that receives the updates from the your local development machine.
+We will set up the local development machine in the next section.

+Once the file is saved, make sure the script is executable.
+To do this, simply run the below command at the command line

+{% highlight bash %}
+$ chmod u+x post-receive
+{% endhighlight %}

+#### On Local Development Workstation
+{% highlight bash %}
+$ git remote add production user@domain.com:path/to/git/repository.git
+{% endhighlight %}